OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

         ' + '
     ' + '*   **Location Information** includes your ZIP-code and street address, as well as the whereabouts of your wireless device.
 Location information is generated when your device communicates with cell towers, Wi-Fi routers or access points and/or with other technologies, including the satellites that comprise the Global Positioning System.

-    ' + '*   **U-verse Information** is generated when you use our U-verse suite of services including TV, On Demand, Total Home DVR®, High Speed Internet Service, Online, U-verse App for tablet or smartphone and similar AT&T services and products, including the programs and channels you and those in your household watch and record, the times you watch and how long you watch.
-It also includes information like the games you play and the applications you use.
-We also collect information related to your use and interaction with the U-verse equipment in your home, including the U-verse TV remote and Set Top Box.
+    ' + '*   **TV Viewing Information** is generated by your use of any of our satellite or IPTV (U-verse) services.
+These services may include video on demand, pay per view, DVR services, applications to watch your TV on the go for tablet or smartphone (such as the TV Everywhere app) and similar AT&T services and products, including the programs and channels you and those in your household watch and record, the times you watch and how long you watch.
+It also includes information like the interactive channels and games provided by U-verse or DirectTV.
+We also collect information related to your use and interaction with the equipment in your home, including the TV receivers, set top boxes, remotes and other devices you may use to access our services.

     ' + '
 ' + '2.
 How Do You Collect Information?

     ' + '

     In three basic ways:

     ' + '
     ' + '*   **You Give It To Us** when you make a purchase or set up an account with us.

-    ' + '*   **We Automatically Collect Information** when you use our network, products and services.
+    ' + '*   **We Automatically Collect Information** when you use our networks, products and services.
 For example, we use network tools to collect your call records. we collect wireless device location from our network and from your device. and we also use cookies, web server logs and other technologies.

-    ' + '*   **We Obtain Information from Outside Sources** like credit reports, marketing mailing lists, and commercially available geographic and demographic information.
+    ' + '*   **We Obtain Information from Outside Sources** like credit reports, marketing mailing lists, and commercially available geographic and demographic information along with other publicly available information, such as public posts to social networking sites.

     ' + '
 ' + '3.
 How Do You Use My Information?

     ' + '

     We use your information to improve your experience and to make our business stronger.
 Some examples include:

     ' + '
     ' + '*   Providing and managing your services, responding to your questions and addressing problems;